My Love Letter to You This Month

 Perhaps by hearing this, you may feel inspired to write a list of actionable items that you will commit to do to bring about change.

-- I will personally commit to deepening my ongoing education on race equity and history by reading books and following black leaders who I feel embody both wisdom and fierce love.
+- I will personally commit to deepening my ongoing education on race equity and history by reading books and following leaders who I feel embody wisdom, fierce love and a trauma-informed approach.

 - I am also committed to doing the inner work of softening and, I am committed to becoming a better listener.

 - I will personally make a donation to the organizations I feel are in alignment with the support of black voices and healing.
 We will also include some of these in our resource list to you below.